patrickSeegmiller/earth-timer/README.md

  the future of our species!

- Currently, the script only prints out information to the console, but I plan to incorporate the Twitters API to tweet out the information on a daily basis.
+ Currently, the script only prints out information to the console, but I plan to incorporate the Twitter API to tweet out the information on a daily basis.
 You know, to keep the optimisim going.